 Most of the existing development (63%) within the plan area is expected to remain in place.
-Areas expected to remain in place include the low- to moderate-density residential neighborhoods (Neighborhood 1 & 2), Parks & Preserves, and some Campus development along Randolph Road.
+Areas expected to remain in place include the low- to moderate-density residential neighborhoods (Neighborhood 1 & 2), Parks & Preserves, and Campus development throughout the geography.
 If redevelopment or infill occurs within these areas, it should be consistent with the type and intensity of development described in the recommended Place Type.

 37% of existing development is recommended to evolve into a different Place Type as new development/redevelopment occurs.
-Areas recommended to evolve include Commercial development along 7th Street, Central Avenue, and Latrobe Drive as well as Campus development along the LYNX Gold Line and around Bojangles Coliseum.
-These areas are recommended to evolve into Neighborhood Centers, Community Activity Centers, or Innovation Mixed-Use.
+Commercial development along West Boulevard, Rozzelles Ferry Road, Beatties Ford Road, and at the intersection of 5 Points is recommended to evolve into Neighborhood Centers.
+Commercial and Manufacturing & Logistics development along Wilkinson Boulevard is recommended to evolve into Community Activity Centers.
+Manufacturing & Logistics development along Thrift Road, Tuckaseegee Road, Trade Street, and Parkside Drive is recommended to evolve into Innovation Mixed-Use.
+Finally, Commercial development along Mulberry Church Road is recommended to evolve into Manufacturing & Logistics.
 The next section addresses the impacts and advancement of prioritized goals associated with these types of change.